 With any make up tools, you have to make sure you clean them properly or they can easily spread bacteria to your face.
 My favourite cleaning methods are the Blender Cleanser Solid* (a solid soap that you swirl your brush/sponge into to clean it), the B. Makeup Brush Cleanser (which you spray onto a cotton pad to rub the brush into), and the Shiseido Sponge Cleaner (the quickest and most effective sponge cleaner I’ve ever used – I put a few drops on a wet sponge, rub gently and run under the tap to rinse clean.
 FYI I’ve never bought from this seller, so as always be careful buying online!)

-I really hope you’ve enjoyed this instalment of the Flawless Base series.
+I really hope you’ve enjoyed this instalment of the Flawless Base series – the next stage is the final one: Concealers, Powders and Setting Sprays.
 Did I include any of your favourite products, or any that you are keen to try?
 Let me know in the comments below!

 *PR sample.
 Links may be affiliate.
 For more information, please see the Disclaimer tab at the top of the page.